LarissaLoose/LuminForge/README.md

-#LuminForge
+# LuminForge

 > LuminForge is an open-source platform designed to help aspiring AI Engineers organize their learning journey, build real-world projects, track progress, and prepare for careers in Artificial Intelligence.
 ---
 ## Mission

-Helping future AI Engineers learn, build, and grow through real-world projects.
+LuminForge is an open-source platform that helps aspiring AI Engineers learn, build, and showcase real-world skills through structured projects and measurable progress.
 ---

 ## 🎯 Vision

-Become the ultimate open-source platform for learning Artificial Intelligence by building, not just studying.
+Become the best open-source platform for developers who want to grow from beginner to AI Engineer through practical experience.
+---

+## Value

+Learn.

+Build.

+Share.

+Improve.

+Repeat.

 ---

 ## 🚀 Goals